-(1) A medical practitioner who conducts an examination under section 76 is to give a report of the examination to the impairment review committee and, not more than 7 days later, the committee is to give a copy of the report to the teacher.
+(1) A medical practitioner or psychologist who conducts a health assessment of a registered teacher under section 76 must give a report of the health assessment to the impairment review committee.

+(2) Within 7 days after the day on which the impairment review committee receives the report under subsection (1) from a medical practitioner or psychologist, the committee must give a copy of the report to the teacher assessed by the practitioner or psychologist.

-(2) Despite subsection (1), if it appears to the impairment review committee that the disclosure to the teacher of information in the report might be prejudicial to the physical or mental health or wellbeing of the teacher, the committee may decide not to give that report to the teacher but to give it instead to a medical practitioner, or another teacher, nominated by the teacher.
+(3) Despite subsection (2), if it appears to the impairment review committee that the disclosure to the teacher assessed of information in the report might be prejudicial to the physical or mental health or wellbeing of the teacher, the committee may decide not to give that report to the teacher but to give it instead to a medical practitioner, or another person, nominated by the teacher.

-(3) If the teacher does not nominate a medical practitioner or another teacher to the impairment review committee within 14 days of being requested to do so by the committee, the committee may give the report to a medical practitioner or teacher selected by the committee.
+(4) If the teacher assessed does not nominate a medical practitioner or another person to the impairment review committee within 14 days after being requested to do so by the committee, the committee may give the report to a medical practitioner selected by the committee.